Dear client and partner,

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

-Do you or your partner have a cold, are you coughing or do you have a fever at the moment the delivery starts?
+Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste and smell at the moment the delivery starts?
 Please tell us in time so we can take our precautions.

-The maternity care organizations ask you to have visitors as little as possible during the hours the maternity assistant is in your house.
+The maternity care organizations ask you to not have visitors during the hours the maternity assistant is in your house.

 The heel prick (blood test) and hearing test of your child will be done as usual.

-Do you or your partner have a cold, are you coughing or do you have a fever in the first week after birth?
+Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste in the first week after birth?
 Please tell us and your maternity care organization.

 All midwifery practices in our region are doing their very best to keep the chance of contamination and spreading of the virus as small as possible.
 We have agreed to help each other in case midwives get sick.

 We realize that we ask a lot from you during this crisis.
 All measures are taken to keep everybody as healthy as possible.
 But it is not the way we would like to guide you through this special period in your life.